icpc/ccs-specs/Contest_API.md

 ### Commentary

-Commentary on events happening in the contest
+Commentary on events happening in the contest.

 The following endpoints are associated with commentary: